jahwin/wecodefy/README.md

 ```
 ## Localization
 If you want to translate your app you have to use `system\library\Lang` namespace.
-First you have to config language settings in `.env`.
+First you have to config language settings in `.env` file.

 ```
 # database or file